Tensor products of Leibniz bimodules and Grothendieck rings: Grothendieck rings

 \section{Grothendieck rings}

-Let $\ccal$ be an $\fbb$-linear abelian category for which every object has a composition series of finite length, and let $\K(\ccal)$ denote the free abelian group generated by the set of isomorphism classes $\irr(\ccal)$ of irreducible (= simple) objects in $\ccal$.
+Let $\ccal$ be an $\fbb$-linear abelian category such that every object has a~composition series of finite length, and let $\K(\ccal)$ denote the free abelian group generated by the set of isomorphism classes $\irr(\ccal)$ of irreducible (= simple) objects in $\ccal$.
 Then we assign to every object $X$ in $\ccal$ its class\footnote{Note that two objects in $\ccal$ belong to the same class exactly when they have the same composition factors (up to isomorphism) with the same multiplicities.
 In particular, isomorphic objects in $\ccal$ belong to the same class, but, of course, unless the objects are irreducible, the converse is not true.} $[X]\in\K(\ccal)$ by

-where $[X:S]$ denotes the (unique) multiplicity of the irreducible object $S$ in a composition series of $X$ and $[S]\in\K(\ccal)$ denotes the isomorphism class of $S$ (see \cite[Definition 1.5.8]{EGNO}).
-By virtue of the Jordan-H\"older theorem, the above sum is always finite, and if $0\to X\to Z\to Y\to 0$ is a short exact sequence in $\ccal$, then $[Z]= [X]+[Y]$.
+where $[X:S]$ denotes the (unique) multiplicity of the irreducible object $S$ in a~composition series of $X$ and $[S]\in\K(\ccal)$ denotes the isomorphism class of $S$ (see~\cite[Definition 1.5.8]{EGNO}).
+By virtue of the Jordan-H\"older theorem, the above sum is always finite, and $[Z]= [X]+[Y]$ for all short exact sequences $0\to X\to Z\to Y\to 0$ in $\ccal$.
 In particular, we have that

 i.e., the addition in $\K(\ccal)$ corresponds to taking direct sums in $\ccal$.